 - We want every animal brought to us to have a chance for a long and happy life.
-Because of our limited resources and personnel, we are not able to care for the many sick, injured, or young but otherwise adoptable animals as we would like to.
-Foster is a critical bridge between surrender and permanent adoption.
+Because of our limited resources and personnel, we are not always able to care for every animal if they are not immediately ready for adoption.
+Sometimes, an animal just needs a week of TLC in a home setting before she is ready for adoption!

 - Foster parents help save and enrich lives- they are of the highest importance!